ContainerSolutions/runbooks/content/posts/kubernetes/crashloopbackoff.md

 If this is happening only with all pods running on your cluster, then there may be a problem with your notes.
 Check nodes are OK on your cluster with: `kubectl get nodes -o wide`.

-Examine the logs and determine resolution in the context of the command that ran as specified in the image or debug the application directly.
+Examine the logs in `/tmp/runbooks_describe_pod.txt` and determine resolution in the context of the command that ran as specified in the image, or debug the application directly.

-TODO: kubectl debug?

 #### 3.2) Exit Code 2

 An exit code of `2` indicates either that the application chose to return that error code, or (by convention) there was a 'misuse of a shell builtin'.
-Check your pod's command specification.
+Check your pod's command specification to ensure that the command is correct.
+If you think it is correct, try running the image locally with a shell and run the command directly.

 #### 3.2) Exit Code 128

-An exit code of `128` indicates .... ?
+An exit code of `128` indicates that the container could not run.
+Check this by examining the `/tmp/runbooks_describe_pod.txt` output to see whether the `LastState` `Reason` is: `ContainerCannotRun`.

-TODO Reason: ContainerCannotRun

 #### 3.3) Exit Code 137

-Container was killed with signal 9
+This indicates that the container was killed with signal 9

 This can be due to one of the following reasons: